beskibeski/file-manager/README.md

 # File manager

 ## Description

+## BEWARE!!!!
+IF YOU WANT TO MAKE SOME OPERATION WITH FILE OR DIRECTORY WHICH NAME CONTAINS SPACES PLEASE TYPE `?` INSTEAD OF ` `!!!!!

 The program is started by npm-script `start` in following way:
 ```bash
 npm run start -- --username=your_username